Your cart is currently empty

 The color of the dye in the bottle will not exactly match the final shade of your dyed leather.
 Please test a small piece of the paint to see how it looks on your material.
 If you need a more accurate color, try mixing colors.

 Faster technique.
 You will need to buy more dye if you want to dip-dye your leather.
 Pour the paint into a bowl or container you will throw away.
 Make sure there is enough dye to submerge your belt, wallet pieces, or other leather goods.
 After a few seconds, take it out and set it somewhere to dry overnight.
 Dipping is a quick way to make sure that the coating is even.

-Although dye is the most frequent method for colouring leather, leather stain achieves the same colouration with significantly less maintenance.
-Even though the stain might take a while to cure, using it to colour leather without worrying about it rubbing off is an excellent option if time is not a concern.
+Although dye is the most frequent method for coloring leather, leather stain achieves the same coloration with significantly less maintenance.
+Even though the stain might take a while to cure, using it to color leather without worrying about it rubbing off is an excellent option if time is not a concern.